Dating as a Widow: Lies We Believe About Being Unwanted | Hope Speaker

 How do I know?

-First, because the One who knows you best says shame is a liar.
+First, because the One who knows you best calls shame is a liar.

-We judge ourselves through the harshest lens—but the truth is a man of character, faith, and depth won't see us that way.
+We judge ourselves through the harshest lens—but the truth is a man of character, faith, and depth will not see you the way your self-criticism does.

-And what if a man looks at your grit, perseverance, bravery and faith- and does see you as your self-hating fears describe?
+And what if a man does see you as your self-hating fears describe?

 Anyone who would catch a glimpse of the hard and run isn't the kind of man we desire, want or pray for.

 So, if you wouldn’t even want someone who sees you the way you harshly see yourself...
-Why let those thoughts root your identity and influence your decisions in dating and remarriage in widowhood?
+So why let fear-based thoughts shape your identity or your approach to dating as a widow?

 We may agree intellectually that how we treat ourselves and what we believe attracts others who are aligned with the same view.
 However, it takes a deeper resolve to actually change something: to change our thoughts of ourselves.